 Drivers and passengers are encouraged to take many photos of the accident scene using their smartphones.
 Photos can be very useful in proving negligence or liability in an accident.
 Do not forget to timestamp each photo.
 Recommended photos include:

 After following the above steps, contact a personal injury attorney who has experience in auto accident cases involving ridesharing services.
 The Louisiana attorneys at Cueria Law Firm have worked on behalf of Lyft and Uber drivers in New Orleans to understand their rights after an accident and seek compensation for injuries.

 Do you need assistance after an accident as an Uber or Lyft driver?
 Did the accident result in an injury?
 Contact our New Orleans personal injury attorneys who specialize in rideshare auto accidents today!

 For many people, ridesharing services such as Lyft and Uber have radically changed the way they travel.
 These services have become popular means of transportation and employment for many people across the world.
 With their popularity also comes a certain amount of risk for passengers in a rideshare vehicle.

 If you have been seriously injured in an accident involving a rideshare vehicle, you may be entitled to significant compensation for your injuries.
-Contact the experienced New Orleans personal injury attorneys at Cueria Law Firm immediately to find out how they can assist you in getting the just compensation you deserve.
+Contact the experienced New Orleans personal injury attorneys at the Cueria Law Firm immediately to find out how they can assist you in getting the just compensation you deserve.